Influencer marketing: 10 tips for successful influencer marketing

-• Influencer marketing offers excellent returns for those who choose to utilize it.
-A survey by Tomoson has shown that companies earned an average of $6.50 for every single US dollar they invested in influencer marketing in 2016.
+Influencer marketing offers excellent returns for those who choose to use it.
+A survey by Tomoson showed that companies earned an average of $6.50 for every single US dollar they invested in influencer marketing in 2016.

-• Find the right influencers for your industry.
-Choose between the very expensive celebrities with massive reach, the macro influencers as industry leaders, and micro influencers, with a small but very loyal base of followers.
+Find the right influencers for your industry.
+Choose between the very expensive celebrities with huge reach, macro influencers as industry leaders, and micro influencers with a small but very loyal base of followers.

-• Influencer marketing is generally considered slow.
-It requires regular, patient work over an extended period to build a relationship with your potential influencers.
+Influencer marketing is generally considered slow.
+It requires regular, patient work over a longer period of time to build a relationship with your potential influencers.
 Be patient and persistent!

-If you have never heard of influencer marketing before, you probably think it is just another form of marketing and PR work.
+If you haven’t heard of influencer marketing before, you might assume it is simply another form of marketing and PR work.
 However, influencer marketing is more than that.
-Today, it is an important method for publicly showcasing your products and services online.
+Today, it represents an important method for publicly presenting your products and services online.
 Compared to other marketing campaigns, influencer marketing also offers an excellent return.
-As a study by Tomoson shows, in 2016 companies earned an average of $6.50 per US dollar spent on influencer marketing.
+As a study by Tomoson shows, companies earned an average of $6.50 for every US dollar spent on influencer marketing in 2016.

 Strategie